 So, let’s say your fabric stretches from 5″ to 10″ — that’s 100% stretch.
 If it stretches from 5″ to 7″, that’s 40% stretch.
 Make sense?

-You can also download the free Stretch Percentage Chart!
+You can also download the free Stretch Percentage Chart at the bottom of the page!

 Knit fabrics have what is called recovery.
 This is the fabric’s capacity for returning to its original size/shape after being stretched.
 Fabrics can have good recovery or little to no recovery.
 Spandex/lycra is usually added to the fiber content of a knit fabric to increase its recovery.